planetlabs/datalake/README.md

         datalake push --start 2015-03-20T00:05.345Z
             --end 2015-03-20T23:59.114Z \
+            --data-version 0 --who webteam \
-            --where webserver01 --what nginx /path/to/nginx.log \
+            --where webserver01 --what nginx /path/to/nginx.log
-            --data-version 0

 Push a log file, specifying some extra detail:

         datalake push --start 2015-03-20T00:00:05.345Z \
             --end 2015-03-20T23:59:59.114Z \
+            --data-version 0 --who webteam \
-            --what syslog --where webserver01 --data-version 0 \
+            --what syslog --where webserver01 \
             --tags app=MemeGenerator,magic=123 /path/to/my.log

 List the syslog and foobar files available from webserver01 since the specified start date.

         datalake list --where webserver01 --start 2015-03-20 --end `date -u` \
-            --what syslog,foobar
+            --what syslog,foobar --who webteam

 Fetch the nginx log files from webserver01 and webserver02 to the current
 directory:

         datalake fetch --where webserver01,webserver02 --start 2015-03-20 \
-            --end `date -u` --what nginx
+            --end `date -u` --what nginx --who webteam

 Metadata
 ========